-Stabilize a shaky image with image stabilization
+Stabilize a shaky image with electronic image stabilization (EIS)

-Image stabilization can be used in environments where the device is mounted in an exposed location and subject to vibrations, for example, wind or passing traffic.
+Electronic Image Stabilization (EIS) can be used in environments where the product is mounted in an exposed location and subject to vibrations, for example, wind or passing traffic.

-The feature makes the image smoother, steadier and less blurry.
+EIS makes the image smoother, steadier and less blurry.
 It also reduces the file size of the compressed image and lowers the bitrate of the video stream.